 BELOW: Another View Of My Son's Snappers!

 As you can see BELOW.
-"My Son Whiskey" was well kept at Bar-King Dog Kennel.
+"My Son Whiskey" was kept well by the Best employee's at Bar-King Dog Kennel.

 Below: Aug 10th 2013.
 Whiskey coming home from Kennel.
 He has a beautiful Smile.